richmahn/en_tn/mat/23/intro.md

 ##### Paradox #####

-A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-For example, "he who is greatest among you will be your servant" ([Matthew 23:11-12](./11.md)).
+A paradox is a statement that appears to describe something impossible.
+Jesus uses a paradox when he says, "He who is greatest among you will be your servant" ([Matthew 23:11-12](./11.md)).

 ## Links: ##